-One is that all bureaucracies have trapped talent, people that have much more to offer and contribute given the right conditions.
-This goes to obvious and subtle systems and expectations.
-The way things are done.
-They can involve invisible rules and expectations that everyone knows and follows.
-We are trying to understand better the conditions that support people to bring much more to their work in the bureaucracy.
+One – all bureaucracies have trapped talent, people that have much more to offer given the right conditions.
+But systems, rules, expectations and cultures make it difficult for individuals to do so.
+What conditions will support people to bring much more to their work in the bureaucracy?

-The second strand is that the grand interconnecting challenges of our era demand different ways of thinking, working, taking action.
-We need to go beyond the perennial conversations around silos and cross departmental working to get to the deeper questions beneath the surface.
-We are trying to understand how governments can better prepare themselves to have the agility, intelligence and creativity they will need deal with this emerging era.
+Two- the grand interconnecting challenges of our era demand different ways of thinking, working, action.
+We need to go beyond perennial conversations around silos and cross-departmental working to get to the deeper questions.
+How can governments mobilise the inventiveness, intelligence and agility they need?

-If you want to know more about how the Creative Bureaucracy program is developing or you’d like to participate please contact me through this site.
+If you want to know more about the Creative Bureaucracy program please contact me .